pnp/prompt-master/README.md

 ## How to 'Play'

-For more information and how to find out how to 'play' both solutions, check out the [Overview](Documentation/Overview.md).
+For more information and how to find out how to 'play' both solutions, check out the [Overview](Documentation/Overview.md) (Prompt Master) and  [Overview](Documentation/Overview-PMPro.md) (Prompt Master Pro).

 ## Issues